Cost of living crisis: Hospital worker rents moped to commute

 "A lot of people have had to give up their cars because they can't afford to run them or they've had to give up their driving license maybe because of a medical reason as they get older."

-Bus passenger Roy Cunningham, 81, said there were fewer buses running through the town.
+In Ebbw Vale, bus passenger Roy Cunningham, 81, said there were fewer buses running through the town.

 He said: "The services can be unreliable and I find that I can't get a bus to the big Grange Hospital now as well.
 At my age it can be difficult to get about."